This site (mcsw.ee) is run by Darren McSweeney.

 I do not have an ideological connection to any party in particular.
 I am not now, have never been and likely will never be a member of any political party.

-Every day I faithfully serve the People of Australia through my employment, in a professional, apolitical and impartial manner.
+By day I faithfully serve the People of Australia through my employment, in a professional, apolitical and impartial manner.